 The Hawk Ring is almost exclusively useful to archers, so it would be foolish of us not to use it.
 It extends the maximum zoom of your bows and crossbows, which can come in handy for starting fights on your terms.
 It also extends the overall range of your bow.
-This is incredibly valuable, given that a lot of your damage in a fight is going to come while an enemy is attempting to reach you.
+This is incredibly valuable, given that a lot of your damage in a fight will come while an enemy is attempting to reach you.

-Like with the other thief build, we’re not running any spells here.
+Like the other thief build, we’re not running any spells here.
 You can, of course, invest in spellcasting if you want.

 The Best Overall Options for Thief Builds

 We’ve covered all of the options you need to be aware of when building a thief, but we will briefly review the important ones.

 For your weapons, you should be using either:

 A) The Twinblades or the Bandit’s Dagger for a melee build.